Search

 As a result, different synthetic rubber and natural rubber types can range from being as hard as softball or soft as a pillow.
 Because of this, it’s vital you choose the best types of natural rubber or synthetic rubbers to bolster the performance of your product or application.

 Since no one expects you to understand all of the characteristics and nuances between synthetic rubber and natural rubber, the custom manufacturing team at Frank Lowe is here to help.
-Since 1955, we’ve helped manufacturers and business owners explore, pursue and create better products and solutions with our range of natural rubber and synthetic rubbers.
+Since 1955, we’ve partnered with manufacturers and business owners to explore, pursue and create better products and solutions with our range of natural rubber and synthetic rubbers.

 Let’s take a quick look at some of the most common types of synthetic rubbers and rubber materials we die cut and fabricate at Frank Lowe.